 Liver Transplant in Adults

 - Hepatitis B virus – This is an infection of the liver caused by the Hepatitis B virus (HBV) that causes both acute and chronic liver disease.
-It is most commonly transmitted from a mother to her child during delivery or through contact with blood and other body fluids.
+It is most commonly transmitted through contact with blood and other body fluids.
 If untreated, it can cause liver cirrhosis and even liver cancer.

 - Hepatitis C virus – This is yet another viral infection afflicting damage to the liver by causing inflammation.
 Inflammation is a swelling of the tissues when they are injured or infected.
-Hepatitis C can cause acute or chronic infection.
+This is also transmitted through blood or body fluid.

 - Non-alcoholic Fatty Liver Disease – A medical condition that occurs when too much fat accumulates in liver cells.
 This is due to causes other than the consumption of alcohol.
 Resistance to insulin leads to too much fats in the liver.